elisemercury/difPy-dev/docs/parameters.rst

    Please use with care, as this cannot be undone.

-When set to ``True``, the user confirmation for :ref:`delete` is skipped and the lower resolution matched images that were found by difPy are automatically deleted from their folder(s).
+When set to ``True``, the user confirmation for :ref:`search.delete` is skipped and the lower resolution matched images that were found by difPy are automatically deleted from their folder(s).